learn-co-students/bookliker-practice-challenge-dc-web-012720/README.md

 ![example GIF](example.gif)

 You will be using the following backend to get the list of books.
-The expectation here is that you will include the following features
+The expectation here is that you will include the following features'

 - Get a list of books & render them `http://localhost:3000/books`